Cryptography Games Explained

 For example, say the word is DOO and the secret key is 4 steps backward in alphabetical order(A to Z).
 D will be replaced by A, O by L so you have ALL.

-Cryptography is differentiated into three main types and can be used for encryption which are symmetric encryption which uses only one private key shared between the Sender and the receiver undisclosed to anyone else,
+• Symmetric encryption which uses only one private key shared between the Sender and the receiver undisclosed to anyone else,

-Asymmetric encryption uses two keys—Private and public keys for encryption, and decryption respectively, and hash functions which use a one-way hash algorithm to encrypt the text into cipher texts.
+• Asymmetric encryption uses two keys—Private and public keys for encryption, and decryption respectively, and

 Cryptography Games